zlt0518/ECE1508-2025W-Applied-Deep-Learning/README.md

 Course Page: https://www.bereyhi.com/deep-learning

-The repository contains all the source code for Assignments 1-4 programming section
+The repository contains handouts and  all the source code for Assignments 1-4 programming section (No short answer parts)

 Assignment 1: 93/100